mbabynames search ✿

-Rory is a two-syllable name of English origin, meaning "noble and strong".
+from the Irish, meaning "red king".
+Rory is a two-syllable name of Irish origin, meaning "red king".
 It ends with an open Y sound, which shapes how middle names connect to it phonetically.

 2